open-source-labs/Svelvet/NPM Package/svelvetcake/README.md

  - Declared a variable that sets size of default snap functionality; Updated snap functionality to reflect new variable in store
  - Fixed snap to grid so that edges move in relation to node immediately upon snap
  - Variable declaration for snapTo (user defined prop for size of snap-to-grid); Invoked functionality passing in new prop

+v 1.1.8
+- Updated the store.js file to have a backgroundColor property that is updated in the componenet declaration to provide different background colors within the iframe container.
+- Imported previous logic on Parent Child relationships into a new folder called "Future Iteration Features" called ParentNode.md.